Five signs it's time to bring in an MSSP

 3. You’re collecting alerts no one investigates

 Modern security tools generate a flood of alerts.
 Owning the tools is not the same as acting on them.
-If alerts pile up unreviewed, you have the cost of security software without the benefit.
+If alerts pile up unreviewed — or everyone assumes someone else is watching the dashboard — you have the cost of security software without the benefit.
+An alert no one investigates is not protection; it’s a receipt.

 4. A customer or insurer is asking hard questions

-Cyber insurance renewals and customer security questionnaires get stricter every year.
+Cyber-insurance renewals and customer security questionnaires get stricter every year.
 If you’re being asked about 24/7 monitoring, endpoint detection, or incident response plans — and you don’t have good answers — that’s a clear signal.
+Worse, answering “yes” to controls you don’t actually have can void a claim later; see cyber-insurance requirements in Canada and why claims get denied.

 5. You wouldn’t know what to do in the first hour of an incident

-The first hour of a security incident shapes everything that follows.
+The first hour of a security incident shapes everything that follows — what gets contained, what evidence survives, what you’re obligated to report.
 If your honest answer to “what would we do?” is uncertainty, you need a team that has a plan and has used it before.
+Our ransomware step-by-step guide and incident response plan outline show what that preparation looks like.

 None of these signs mean you’ve failed — they mean your business has grown to the point where informal security is no longer enough.
-An MSSP gives you a dedicated team, around-the-clock coverage, and a plan, without the cost of building it all in-house.
+An MSSP gives you:

 If two or three of these sound familiar, book a consultation and we’ll help you find the gaps that matter most.